CASE FILEVH-2026-001

 In hindsight, Trailer 1 was a mood reveal, not a feature reveal.
 It established:

-• The setting (Vice City, returning)
+• The setting (Vice City and greater Leonida, returning)

 • The emotional register (sun-soaked, slightly tired, Tom Petty)